SOLAS-TTRPG/SOLAS/README.md

 *Light armor is capable of warding off some damage.
 Fabric/cloth/leathers/hides are found in this category.*

 - Reduces physical damage by 1
+- Reduces your speed by 1 tile

 **4 Strength**

 *Medium armor is capable of warding off a decent amount of damage, but begins to impact your mobility.
 Expect to find breastplates, chainmail, and lighter metals.*

 - Reduces physical damage by 2
-- Reduces your speed by 1 tile
+- Reduces your speed by 2 tiles

 **6 Strength**

 *The heaviest armor around, which can completely mitigate lighter attacks.
 This severely reduces your mobility, but who needs to move if nobody can hurt you?*

 - Reduces physical damage by 3
-- Reduces your speed by 2 tiles
+- Reduces your speed by 3 tiles

 # Tricks
 Tricks have different **Focus** costs, associated with their mental difficulty.
 While these are flavored as fantasy spells, feel free to flavor the tricks for your setting.